rocketheat/Udacity_AutoFlying_Estimation/README.md

 ***Success criteria:*** *Your objective is to complete the entire simulation cycle with estimated position error of < 1m.*

+#### Answer:
+After I added the controller it was very challenging to tune it utilizing sensor estimation.
+It was easier to me to tune the provided controller (I was able to identify which sub-controller need to be tuned and simply do it).
+Here when it started the controller was very unstable.
+I followed the logic provided to decrease the tuning parameters to ~30% and then attempt to slowly adjust numbers.
+I eventually passed all the test but the flight is not the smoothest flight.

+I believe I can still better optimize the flight.
+I would probably write a bash code which run over ranges in the modifiable variables and run it for a while and by doing this find the appropriate combinations.
+We can also convert finding the solution to an optimization problem and attempted to minimize errors using newton methods.

 ## Tips and Tricks ##